v0lta/PyTorch-Wavelet-Toolbox/README.rst

 In addition to convolution and padding approaches, sparse-matrix-based code with boundary wavelet support is available.
+In contrast to padding, boundary wavelets do not add extra pixels at the edges.
 Internally, boundary wavelet support relies on ``torch.sparse.mm``.
 Generate 1d sparse matrix forward and backward transforms with the `MatrixWavedec` and `MatrixWaverec` classes.